NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

   sleep 5
 done
 ```
-Finally, you set your Python script to run.
+Finally, set the Python script to run.
 Since this experiment will run on a cluster, Ray will be initialized as:
 ```python
 ray.init(_redis_password=args.redis_password, address=os.environ["ip_head"])
 num_cpus = args.num_cpus - 1
 ```
-Therefore, you need to activate the `--redis-password` option from your input arguments, along with the total number of CPUs.
-You do this as:
+Therefore, `--redis-password` option must be active, along with the total number of CPUs:
 ```batch
 python -u simple_trainer.py --redis-password $redis_password --num-cpus $total_cpus
 ```
-You are ready to start your experiment, simply run:
+The experiment is ready to begin, simply run:
 ```
 sbatch <your_slurm_file>
 ```
-If the trainer script is on a different directory, make sure you `cd` to this directory in your slurm script before executing it.
+If the trainer script is on a different directory, make sure to `cd` to this directory in the slurm script before executing it.
 ```
 # Example where the trainer is on scratch:
 cd /scratch/$USER/path_to_specific_directory